-4. Check if you qualify for state help with energy costs
+4. Check if you qualify for state help with energy bills

-Winter Fuel Payments of up to £600 are available if you receive the state pension.
+Winter Fuel Payments of between £250 and £600 are available if you receive the state pension.
 How much you get depends on your age and circumstances.

 Cold Weather Payments are for people claiming certain benefits or support for mortgage interest.
 It’s paid when the average temperature in their area is recorded or forecast to be zero degrees celsius or below over seven consecutive days.
 You can get £25 per week.

 Cost of living payments of £900 will be paid to households on certain means-tested benefits.
-The first instalment has already been paid, with the next £300 due during the autumn.
+The first instalment has already been paid, with the next £300 due between 31 October and 19 November 2023.

-Do not cancel your direct debit, or stop paying energy bills.
-It will not only leave your energy account in debt – a debt which will have to be paid, it can hurt your credit score – making life more expensive whenever you want to borrow money or take out a new phone, broadband or utility contract.
+Whatever happens, do not cancel your direct debit, or stop paying energy bills.
+This will leave your energy account in debt – a debt which will have to be paid.
+This can hurt your credit score – making life more expensive whenever you want to borrow money or take out a new phone, broadband or utility contract.

-Gary Rycroft, a solicitor, spells out some of the consequences: “If you are in breach of your contract ultimately they can cut you off.
-Your credit score will tank and you run the risk of getting a county court judgement (CCJ) which will make life difficult if you are trying to rent, remortgage or take out a credit card or personal loan – we are talking about being affected for months and years down the line.”
+Gary Rycroft, a solicitor, spells out some of the consequences: “If you are in breach of your contract, ultimately they can cut you off.
+Your credit score will tank and you run the risk of getting a county court judgement (CCJ) which will make life difficult if you’re trying to rent, remortgage or take out a credit card or personal loan.
+We’re talking about being affected for months and years down the line.”